 Some nationalities are eligible for visa exemption.
-Please click here and check your condition for Vietnam entry visa here with the link. https://www.vietnam-immigration.org.vn to see if you are exempted for a visa to Vietnam.
+Please click here and check your condition for the Vietnam entry visa here with the link. https://www.vietnam-immigration.org.vn to see if you are exempted from a visa to Vietnam.

 WHAT WE NEED DOCUMENT FROM YOU.